deyohong/UNFS/README.md

 it requires additional source packages to be downloaded including UNVMe driver, WiredTiger with custom filesystem feature support, and MongoDB.
 Each of these packages may have its own requirements.
-For example, UNVMe requires Linux kernel with VFIO module support, and MongoDB requires at least GCC version 5.3 (which does not come with CentOS 6 or 7), etc.
+For example, UNVMe requires Linux with a kernel version that supports VFIO, and MongoDB requires at least GCC version 5.3 (which does not come with CentOS 6 or 7), etc.